 If you’re having trouble with understanding what HELICS does, how to use HELICS, getting a specific feature to work, or trouble-shooting some aspect of a HELICS-based co-simulation; there are a variety of support mechanisms we offer.

-- User Forum (forthcoming) - Once Github moves their forums feature out of beta we’ll implement it to provide a space where user’s can discuss their HELICS use cases and get support on how to use HELICS.
+User Forum - A space where users can discuss their HELICS use cases and get support on how to use HELICS.

 Bug Reports/Support - If HELICS doesn’t appear to be working as expected, this is the place to file a bug report and get some help.